FrankelJb/beansnix/README.md

 - **NUR Integration**: Access the Nix User Repository (NUR) for additional packages and enhancements.

 - **Nixpkgs-Wayland Integration**: Incorporate Nixpkgs-Wayland to provide a more up to date wayland package repository.

-- **macOS Support**: Seamlessly configure and manage Nix on macOS using the power of Nix-darwin, also leveraging homebrew for GUI applications.

 - **Home Manager**: Manage your dotfiles, home environment, and user-specific configurations with Home Manager.